pixelchai/VTPX/README.md

 - [x] Don't detect characters
 - [x] Make a basic marking system
 - [x] Compute answers with not enough arguments
+- [x] You can write multiple answers in one answer
+- [ ] Fix bug in which you HAVE to write multiple answers in one answer

 ### Technical Checklist:
 - [ ] Make compatible with .net framework 3.5 or lower